-Our accomplished injury attorneys will help you determine liability, calculate damages related to medical bills or lost wages and expedite fair compensation.
+Our accomplished brain injury attorneys will help you determine liability, calculate damages related to medical bills or lost wages and expedite fair compensation.
 If you’ve suffered a traumatic brain injury, contact us today to schedule a free consultation at our personal injury law firm so we can assess your case.